 8: If you are in Iceland in winter go for sunrise!

 We were lucky that when we arrived it was still dark (we visited Iceland in winter) so we were able to swim around in the dark and watch the sunrise.
 It is technically not that hard in Iceland in winter as the sun rises at about 10.30 am but we all loved it.
 The girls loved it that little more as they got to swim in the dark and then in the light!
 The colours in the sky were amazing.
 It is one of the best things to do in Iceland with kids!

 9: Life Guards

 There are lifeguards patrolling the area around the Blue Lagoon all the time and they are very good at their jobs.
 Anything that they did not like and they were onto it very quickly.
-I felt very safe with them looking over us and I knew we would be in great hands if something did go wrong.
+I felt very safe with them looking at us and I knew we would be in great hands if something did go wrong.
 The girls thought it was hilarious that they were walking around in full winter gear and we were all in our bathers!
 I think if you or a family member is not a confident swimmer the visiting the Blue Lagoon may be the safest option for you.

 10: Take an extra plastic bags for wet clothes

 This is something I forgot to take with me and I really regret it.
 I had the bathers in a bag that I thought would be ok but they just leaked everywhere over the back of the car.
 I would say take a couple of extra bags with you so that you can stop them from wetting everything that you have on you.

 Added Tip For Visiting The Blue Lagoon Iceland:

 There were plenty of people walking around with their phones in zip-lock bags to get their pictures.
 They were a great idea and the people I spoke to had some good pictures.
 One thing they all did say though is to take some spares as if they got a hole in the bag it was not able to be used anymore.